microsoft/winget-cli/doc/specs/#893 - Support for arbitrary HTTP header for Rest sources.md

 ## UI/UX Design

-An optional command-line argument named `--header` will be exposed on the commands `winget source add, search, install, uninstall, list, upgrade and show`.
+An optional command-line argument named `--header` will be exposed on the winget commands `source add, search, install, uninstall, list, upgrade and show`.
 Support for `import/export` commands with header will be added when we get more information on how custom header will be used in those commands.

 ### Accessibility